Macklin Celebrini

 Macklin Celebrini Family

-Macklin Celebrini comes from a family with a strong sports background.
-His father, Rick Celebrini, was a soccer player for the Vancouver 86ers and later worked for the Vancouver Canucks before joining the Golden State Warriors as their director of sports medicine and performance.
-Celebrini’s older brother, Aiden, was drafted by the Vancouver Canucks in the sixth round of the 2023 NHL entry draft, and the two brothers played together for the Boston University Terriers during the 2023–2024 college season.
+Celebrini comes from an athletic family with deep ties to professional sports.
+His father, Rick Celebrini, played soccer for the Vancouver 86ers and later worked as a physiotherapist for the Vancouver Whitecaps FC before joining the Golden State Warriors as director of sports medicine and performance.
+His older brother, Aiden, was drafted by the Vancouver Canucks in 2023, and his younger brother, R.J., is also a hockey player at the junior level.

 Personal Life